mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 **Someone:** The squid. *[Laughter.]*

+**Someone:** Jellyfish.

-**Katagiri Roshi:** Oh. *Squeeze.*
+**Katagiri Roshi:** Oh.
+The *squeeze.*

 Well, that is...
 How can I say?
-Well, *[he chuckles]*, if you see the world very deeply, I think you can see the something more than the world usual people have understood.
+Well, *[he chuckles]*, if you see the world very deeply, I think you can see something more than the world usual people have understood.
 Okay?
-And then, whatever it is, we don’t understand *yet* what it is.
-But if you see something deeply, it is a kind of a beautiful peak of the mountains.
-Far from us.
+And then, whatever it is, we don’t understand *yet* what it is, but if you see something *deeply*, it is a kind of a beautiful peak of the mountains, far from us.
 But spiritually, we don’t see the particular peak.
-But if you see the mountain, you can see the beautiful peak.
-And then everyone looks at that.
+But if you see the mountain, you can see the beautiful peak, and then everyone looks at that.
 If you see that beautiful peak, you really want to climb and reach it.
-But spiritually, if you see it, we don’t know what it is, but it is something like a beautiful peak. and then, we try to climb.
+Spiritually, if you see it, we don’t know what it is, but it is something like a beautiful peak, and then, we try to climb.
 Okay?
-So that climb, the more you climb, the more you feel the peak is far from us.
+The more you climb, the more you feel “the peak is far from us.”
 But practically speaking, the peak is *very close* to you.
 That’s why you see the peak and try to climb, to reach.
 Do you understand?
-But the more you climb, the more you try to reach that peak, the more the peak seems to be far from you.
+The more you climb, the more you try to reach that peak, the more the peak seems to be far from you.
 But [it’s] actually not far from you, it’s very close to you.
 That’s why you want to climb.

 So, [it’s a] little bit complicated situation, contradictory.
 You feel very close, practically, you *taste* it.
-What is the depth of human world?
+What is the depth of the human world?
 What is the sound of the world?
-There is a beautiful peak.
+That is a beautiful peak.
 It’s very close with you, that’s why you want to get it.
-The more you try to get it, the more that peak is far from us.
-And then, finally we don’t know what to do.
+The more you try to get it, the more that that peak is far from us.
+And then, finally, we don’t know what to do.
 Then we completely lose our sight.
 Then people are confused.

 At that time, I say, more or less, it is called very basic human suffering.
-“I want to get it,” because it’s very close to me.
+“I want to get it, because it’s very close to me.”
 But the more you try to do it, practically, it seems to be far from us.
 That’s why there is always some very basic human suffering.
 That suffering is called “to squeeze your neck with a jellyfish,” kind of like that.
 It’s not comfortable, but it’s not uncomfortable.
-Something there.
+[There’s] something there.

-**Someone:** Hojo-san, when you go through that, you reach the energy?
+**Someone:** Hojo-san, when you go through that, do you reach the energy?

 **Katagiri Roshi:** Yes.
 If you go through that, you can become great laughter.

 That’s why, if you read the Zen stories, you know, Yakusan Zen Master laughed one night, and then the world of 40 square miles, you know, the whole world is shaking. *[Laughter.]* It seems to be ridiculous, but this is trying to explain how great laughter is.
 Laughter means you can really taste that point.

-So, that’s why human suffering, basic human suffering, suffering means *unsatisfactoriness*.
+So, that’s why human suffering, basic human suffering, “suffering” means *unsatisfactoriness*.
 Always there [is] unsatisfactoriness.
 That is not something wrong, but not something comfortable.
 But it is totally true.
 That’s why we say “Noble Truth”.

 Okay.

 #### 1:13:53 end of recording